Choose your van

 Our table shows you the average monthly leasing costs for a number of popular models:

-Ability to drive a reliable new van without having to sell an existing vehicle or have the cash to buy it outright
+Ability to drive a reliable new van without having the cash to buy it outright

 You don’t have any responsibility for the van at the end of the contract and can hand it back and start over with a new lease

-You may need a good credit record to give the provider confidence you can keep up with repayments on the van lease
+You will need a good credit record to give the leasing company confidence you can keep up with repayments on the van lease

-When you decide to lease a van, it’s cost-effective to get the right deal and contract to suit your needs.
-These pointers should help:
+When you decide to lease a van, it’s important to get the right van at the right deal that you can afford.
+These pointers may help:

-Take time to assess how far you’ll drive each year so you get the right deal from the outset and won’t face extra mileage charges, which can later prove expensive.
+Take time to assess how far you’ll drive each year, so you get the right deal from the outset and won’t face extra mileage charges.

-Don’t settle for the first van that pops up.
-Ensure you compare a wide range of deals before making a final decision.
-We’ve partnered with leasing experts Moneyshake to help find you a great deal.
+Make sure that you compare a wide range of makes and models.
+We’ve partnered with leasing experts Autotrader Leasing to help find you a great deal.
+They even have a selection of vans that are ready for quick delivery.

-If you’re looking to lease a new van, you’ve come to the right place with MoneySuperMarket.
-We’ve teamed up with Moneyshake to bring you the best van leasing deals on the market from X leasing companies.
+If you’re looking to lease a new van or pick-up truck, you’ve come to the right place with MoneySuperMarket.
+We’ve teamed up with Autotrader Leasing to bring you the best deals on the market.

 It’s easy to start your search and you can refine it depending on your monthly budget, preferred length of contract, projected mileage, and make and model of van.